John Philip Sousa: Personal life

 On December 30, 1879, Sousa married Jane van Middlesworth Bellis (February 22, 1862 – March 11, 1944), who was descended from Adam Bellis who served in the New Jersey troops during the American Revolutionary War.
 They had three children: John Jr. (April 1, 1881 – May 18, 1937), Jane Priscilla (August 7, 1882 – October 28, 1958), and Helen (January 21, 1887 – October 14, 1975).

-On July 15, 1881, the "March King" was initiated into Freemasonry by Hiram Lodge No. 10 (Now Hiram-Takoma Lodge No. 10) in Washington, D.C., where Sousa remained an active member until his death in 1932.
+On July 15, 1881, Sousa was initiated into Freemasonry by Hiram Lodge No. 10 (Now Hiram-Takoma Lodge No. 10) in Washington, D.C., where he remained an active member until his death in 1932.
 Among other Masonic honors, Sousa was named the Honorary Band Leader of the Temple Band of Almas Shriners, the DC-based Chapter of Shriners International.
 A number of his compositions were for the organization, including the "Nobles of the Mystic Shrine" March.

 In his later years, Sousa lived in Sands Point, New York.
 On March 6, 1932, he died of heart failure at age 77 in his room at the Abraham Lincoln Hotel in Reading, Pennsylvania.
 Sousa had conducted a rehearsal of "The Stars and Stripes Forever" the day before with the Ringgold Band as its guest conductor.
 Sousa is buried at Congressional Cemetery in Washington, D.C.
 Every year on November 6, the Marine Band performs Semper Fidelis at Sousa's grave.
 His house Wildbank has been designated as a National Historic Landmark, although it remains a private home and is not open to the public.

-Sousa has surviving descendants today; one of his great-grandsons, John Philip Sousa IV, works as a political activist for the Republican Party.
+One of Sousa's great-grandsons, John Philip Sousa IV, works as a political activist for the Republican Party.